CypherLouixse/Geo-Mail-Mapping-Emaill-Intgration-API/README.md

 ### Prerequisites
 Ensure you have the following installed on your system:
 - A modern web browser (Chrome, Firefox, Edge, etc.)
-- A code editor (e.g., Visual Studio Code)
+- A code editor ( Visual Studio Code)
 - (Optional) Node.js if backend features are included

 ### Steps to Run Locally